Boro Snacks (Tamago Boro, Soba Boro) vs Cookies

 According to Japanese Wikipedia, Boro is derived from the Portuguese word “Bolo” for confections in general.

 Bolo isn’t the name of a certain confection, whereas Japanese Boro is a Nanbangashi typically made by baking a mixture of Katakuriko flour, sugar, egg yolk, and milk.

 “Nanban-Gashi (南蛮菓子)” is the word for Japanese sweets with roots in Portuguese or Spanish recipes, and Tamago Boro is a quintessential Japanese Boro snack.

 But strictly speaking, the snack might not be a cookie.
 As a matter of fact, compared to cookies, featuring a smooth melt-away, Tamago Boro is light and airy.

 Soba Boro, together with Tamago Boro, is a popular Japanese Boro snack.
 As many people know, Soba is buckwheat, and its taste characterizes Soba Boro.

 The ingredients in this Soba Boro are wheat flour, sugar, hen’s egg, buckwheat flour, and baking powder.

 Japanese Boro snacks come in various shapes, and this Soba Boro is like a blossom.
 As with Tamago Boro, these treats are light, brittle, and melt in the mouth.

 Where to Buy

-Although Soba Boro is a Boro snack that represents Japan, I hardly see it being sold.
-I got this one at a large supermarket in the city of Niigata, by the way.
-So, if you really want Soba Boro, it may be a good idea to buy the snack online.
+Although Soba Boro is one of the Boro snacks that represent Japan, I hardly see it being sold at stores.
+I got this at a big supermarket in Niigata City, by the way.